marinebnt/interaction_matrix/README.txt

-         How th remove the spatialisation form a spatialised configuration on osmose.
+         How th remove the spatialization from a spatialized configuration on osmose.

 OBJ :